jenkinsci/android-signing-plugin/README.md

 ## Building

 Run `mvn package` to build a deployable HPI bundle for Jenkins.
-Note this plugin **REQUIRES JDK 1.8** to build and run because of the dependency on the Android `apksig` library.

 ## Installation